Coherence of Augmented Iwasawa Algebras: Introduction

 However, not all augmented Iwasawa algebras are coherent, as we show in this article.
 We give a characterisation of which solvable $p$-adic Lie groups in a certain class have a coherent mod $p$ augmented Iwasawa algebra, Theorem \ref{Main result general coherence thm}.
-From this we deduce a characterisation for split-solvable algebraic groups over $F$, Corollary \ref{Main result solvable algebraic group non-coherence cor}, and for split-semisimple algebraic groups, Theorem \ref{Main result semisimple algebraic group non-coherence cor}.
-In particular we show that $SL_2(F)$ and $PGL_2(F)$ are the only split-semisimple algebraic groups with a coherent augmented Iwasawa algebra.\\
+From this we deduce a characterisation for split-solvable algebraic groups over $F$, Corollary \ref{Main result solvable algebraic group non-coherence cor}, for split-semisimple algebraic groups, Theorem \ref{Main result semisimple algebraic group non-coherence thm}, and for general linear groups, Corollary \ref{Main result general linear group coherence cor}.
+In particular we show that $SL_2(F)$ and $PGL_2(F)$ are the only split-semisimple algebraic groups with a coherent augmented Iwasawa algebra, and that the augmented Iwasawa algebra of $GL_n(F)$ is coherent precisely when $n \leq 2$.\\

-Shotton has shown in \jref{Sho20} that the category of finitely-presented smooth representations of $G$ is an abelian category if the augmented Iwasawa algebra of $G$ is coherent.
-Our results then raise the question of whether this category remains abelian in the absence of the augmented Iwasawa algebra being coherent.
-I do not know the answer to this if $G$ is semisimple or reductive.
-However, in subsection \ref{The category of finitely-presented smooth mod $p$ representations} we answer the question in the negative for some solvable $p$-adic Lie groups.\\
+Shotton has shown in \jcite{Sho20} that the category of finitely-presented smooth representations of $G$ is an abelian category if the augmented Iwasawa algebra of $G$ is coherent.
+Our results raise the question of whether this category remains abelian in the absence of the augmented Iwasawa algebra being coherent.
+Emerton, Gee, and Hellmann have conjectured that this holds for the general linear groups in \jcite{EmGeHe23}.
+I do not know the answer in this case, or when $G$ is reductive, or semisimple.
+However, in subsection \ref{The category of finitely-presented smooth mod $p$ representations} we give a module-theoretic criterion, and answer the question in the negative for some solvable $p$-adic Lie groups.\\

-\textit{Acknowledgements.} I thank Konstantin Ardakov for many valuable discussions.
+\textit{Acknowledgements.} I thank the anonymous referee for their very careful reading of the manuscript, which greatly improved this article.
+I thank Konstantin Ardakov for many valuable discussions.
 This research was financially supported by EPSRC.